NoorullahZamindar-007/Face-Swaping-App/README.md

 Here’s a professional and clean `README.md` file for your **Face Swap** project to upload to GitHub:

 ---
-this is a good make and also have try to make it more butifull and try to ``markdown
+this is a good make and also have try to make it more butifull and try ``markdown
 # Face Swap using Dlib and OpenCV